Visual Effect (Component)

-The properties category display any Property that have been defined in the Visual Effect Graph Blackboard as Exposed Property.
+The properties category display any Property that is defined in the Visual Effect Graph Blackboard as an Exposed Property.
 Every property can be overridden from its default value in order to customize the Visual Effect instance in the scene.
 Some properties can also be edited using Gizmos directly in the scene.

 |Properties||All properties that have been exposed in the Visual Effect Graph Asset.
 You can edit these properties for this instance of the Visual Effect.
 For more information see Exposed Properties|

-In order to access property values you can edit them using the Inspector, use the C# API or use Property Binders.
+To access property values, edit them using the Inspector, use the C# API, or use Property Binders.

 The Play Controls Window

-The Play Controls window displays UI Elements that enable control over the currently selected instance of a Visual Effect.
+The Play Controls window displays UI Elements that give you control over the currently selected instance of a Visual Effect.
 It is displayed in the bottom-right corner of the Scene View, when a Visual Effect Game Object is selected.